Intro to Growth Mindset

 Why is it important?

-Research shows that people with a growth mindset reach higher levels of success than people with a fixed mindset.
+Research shows that people holding a growth mindset reach higher levels of success than people with a fixed mindset.
 Teaching a growth mindset creates motivation and productivity in the worlds of business, education, and sports.
 It also enhances relationships and increases achievement.

 Information retrieved from www.mindsetworks.com.